donuts qui coule

 1. It really exists

-(even if science is still hesitant)
+(even if science is still uncertain)

 For a long time, scientists doubted the existence of the cervical orgasm simply because the cervix contains far fewer nerve endings than the clitoris.
-Yet, many people describe very real sensations when it is stimulated.
+Yet many people describe very real sensations when it is stimulated.

 How do we explain that?